Linked Context Tokens (LCT)

 Suppose you pick the handle alice.assistant1.
 Your LCT looks like this:

 lct:web4:0x4c8f…a3f2#alice.assistant1The 0x4c8f…a3f2 part is a cryptographic fingerprint tied to your device's security chip — it never leaves the hardware, and it's the same every time you sign in.
-The #alice.assistant1 part is a label you chose; it could be anything — pseudonymous, role-scoped, or even rotated per community.
+The #alice.assistant1 part is a label you chose — it could be anything (pseudonymous, role-scoped, even swapped per community).
+Only the label is changeable; the cryptographic fingerprint above stays stable, so your trust history follows you across label changes.

 Two sessions, same entity: Monday you answer a question; Friday you post again.
 Both messages are signed by the same LCT, so the community sees one continuous reputation — the trust you earned Monday applies Friday.
 No one had to check an ID, email, or phone number to know it's you.